alulsh/alulsh.github.io/_posts/2017-04-16-public-google-drive-files.md

 Google Apps Scripts are convenient.
 The code runs on Google's servers.
 You are already authenticated and don't have to register a development application and set up [OAuth 2.0](https://developers.google.com/drive/v3/web/about-auth#OAuth2Authorizing).

-Unfortunately, by default you have to use the built in Google Apps Script IDE.
-Although the IDE has helpful autocompletion, it's hard to manage indentation, you can't comment out multiple lines at a time, and it lacks support for source control.
+Unfortunately, by default you have to use the built in Google Apps Script IDE (Integrated Development Environment).
+Although the IDE has helpful autocompletion, it's hard to indent or comment out code and it lacks support for source control.

 When developing Google Apps Scripts, use [clasp](https://github.com/google/clasp) instead.
-You'll still have to run `clasp open` periodically to test your scripts in the IDE, but you can use your favorite text editor and git for source control.
+You'll still have to run `clasp open` periodically to test your scripts in the IDE, but you can use your favorite text editor and source control programs.
+I used Sublime Text and git.

 ![Using clasp in action](/images/blog/drive-audit/clasp-in-action.png)